Skip to content

 Synchronization

-What are the wait and signal semaphore arguments?
-When submitting queues of commands to the GPU, it is sometimes necessary for a set of commands to be executed before or after another set of commands.
-In Vulkan, command queues are not implicitly completed in the order they were submitted.
-Instead, it is necessary to explicitly define dependency between two sets of GPU commands.
+Device synchronization is critical in Vulkan.
+When submitting queues of commands to the GPU, it is necessary to explicitly define dependencies between sets of GPU commands.
 This is achieved with semaphores.
-We initialized some KDGpu::GpuSemaphore primitives earlier, and we will continue to use them each frame.
-Their destructors will clean up the Vulkan resources at the end of the program.
+We initialized KDGpu::GpuSemaphore primitives earlier to manage this synchronization.
 Let's look at the steps of the pipeline which are declared as dependent using semaphores:

 1